 Keywords such as “GO”, on short codes like 60777 can be used to collect inbound text messages from shoppers, customers and passing trade.
 They can be used to drive loyalty: “Text PROMO to download our loyalty card to Passbook”; or to generate sales from passing trade: “Thirsty?
 Text BOTTLE for a free bottle of water in store”.

 Once someone has replied and opened a dialogue with the business, they could create a one-step or even a multi-step conversation with two or three directions.
-For example: after someone has redeemed their free bottle of water, a store’s EPOS system can trigger a second text message via Textlocal’s free SMS API thanking them for visiting the store and invite them to: “reply with their email address to receive regular promotions and vouchers”.
+For example: after someone has redeemed their free bottle of water, a store’s EPOS system can trigger a second text message via Textlocal’s SMS API thanking them for visiting the store and invite them to: “reply with their email address to receive regular promotions and vouchers”.
 Again, using Textlocal’s API or an integrated web app such as Zapier, the email address in their reply can then be added to the store’s CRM or contacts database, triggering a dedicated offer sent via email sent within minutes.

 SMS automation could act like a chat bot